How to uninstall Reason Labs (RAV) easily in 1 minute.

 • Then click on Uninstall (image number 2)

-• Put a comment to say that the article is useful and know the number of people who also had this software installed without authorization
+• Leave a comment to say that the article is useful and find out how many other people also had this software installed without authorization.

 RAV search